“Legitimately good music—lyrically complex, instrumentally nuanced… exploring love, relationships & social justice”

 World Cafe Live, 3025 Walnut Street, Philadelphia

-All proceeds benefit LiveConnections’ music education and community program.
+All proceeds benefit LiveConnections’ FREE music education programs.

 $100 advance (must be purchased by November 17)